Location

 The chateau

-This chateau is laid out in an elegant U-shape in the midst of its parklands.
+This chateau is laid out in an elegant, symmetrical U-shape in the midst of its parklands.
 The regular, symmetrical southern facade most certainly dates from the late 18th century.
-Spanning two floors in addition to a level under the rafters, it is flanked by two slightly protruding wings, both linked by a stone terrace.
+Spanning two floors in addition to a level under the rafters, it is flanked by two slightly protruding wings, with a stone terrace in between them.
 The entire main building is covered with glazed tiles and topped with numerous finials.
 On the courtyard side, two lower, robust wings set at right angles, covered with flat tiles, were added in the 19th century, together with two towers and a projection forming a terrace in front of the main building.

 The ground floor

-The chateau is entered via a vast vestibule, with terrazzo flooring and a black marble fireplace, which provides access to the two wings set at right angles.
+The chateau is entered via a vast vestibule, with terrazzo flooring and a black marble fireplace, which leads to the two wings set at right angles.
 In the central building, a corridor opens on to the south-facing, stone terrace and the parklands.
 It leads to the reception rooms: a dining room and a lounge, spanning approx. 50 m² each, on the south side, a library and a study on the west side.
-Most of these rooms have herringbone pattern parquet flooring, wainscoting, French ceilings, marble fireplaces and wrought casement bolts on the windows.
-The presence of an impressive marble wash-hand basin is worthy of note in the dining room.
-The east section is given over to utility rooms: a bedroom, with a bathroom, a functional kitchen and a back kitchen.
-The two wings set at right angles on the courtyard side have separate entrances with two vast, bright rooms, one of which has a marble fireplace, and some windows are enhanced with stained glass.
+Most of these rooms boast herringbone pattern parquet flooring, wainscoting, French ceilings, marble fireplaces and wrought casement bolts on the windows.
+The presence of an impressive marble fountain used as hand-washbasin is worthy of note in the dining room.
+The eastern section is given over to utility rooms: a bedroom, with an en suite bathroom, a functional kitchen and a scullery.
+The two wings set at right angles on the courtyard side have separate entrances and house two vast, bright rooms, one of which has a marble fireplace; some windows are enhanced with stained glass.
 Both towers house stairways: one is the main one and the other is for staff use.
-The elegantly fluid, main stairway, made of stone with wrought iron railings, goes up to the first floor.
+The remarkably fluid, main stairway, made of stone with a wrought iron balustrade, climbs up to the first floor.
 The stairwell is illuminated via a stained-glass window and decorated with painted rendering.
-The second, back stairway, also made of stone, goes up to the attic space and the staff bedrooms.
+The second stairway climbs up to the attic space and the staff bedrooms.

 The first floor